MarcosDavila1/Tesla-Page/README.md

 ## Some Observations about this App

-1 - There is no functionality Links.

-2 - The only option that works is the menu button, all the others buttons are just for UI matters.
+- The only option that works now is the menu button, all other features will be available in a future patch.

 ## Available Scripts